MicrosoftDocs/powerquery-docs/powerquery-docs/diagram-view.md

 ## Authoring queries using diagram view

 Diagram view provides you with a visual interface to create, view, or modify your queries.
-In diagram view, you can connect to many different types of data sources using the ["Get Data" experience](get-data-experience.md).
+In diagram view, you can connect to many different types of data sources using the [get data experience](get-data-experience.md).

 Diagram view is also connected to the Data Preview and the ribbon so that you can select columns in the Data Preview.